orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 ## 0.2 Preparation Timeline

-In general, the preparation of exhibiting in a trade show could take 4-8 months long; it dependts on the event scale and manpower in the marketing team for coordination.
-In the case of EURETINA 2024, as the only marketer to prepare for the trade show participation, I would kick off my planning process 6-7 months in advance in order to have more buffer.
+Trade show preparation typically takes 4-8 months, depending on the event's scale and the marketing team's size.
+For EURETINA 2024, as the sole marketer responsible for the exhibition, I would initiate planning 6-7 months in advance to ensure adequate preparation time.

 ![Event Marketing Plan Content](event/euretina/timeline.jpg)

 ## 0.3 Budget Plan

-Before
+Before official registration details are available, I would research past event brochures, review previous trade show budgets, and consult colleagues and my line manager for feedback on initial budget drafts.
+Given Medvista's recent founding, I'll examine last year's EURETINA registration information for guidance.

 ![Event Marketing Plan Content](event/euretina/registration_fee.jpg)

+While registration fees are fixed, booth rental and design costs vary by size.
+To effectively showcase MedInsight AI, our AI-powered medical image analysis and patient profile management platform, we'll prioritize live demonstrations and success story testimonials.
+This approach necessitates an attractive booth, so I propose allocating 60% of our budget to the physical venue environment.

+The remaining budget would be divided between marketing materials (15%) and on-site staff expenses (25%).
+As we'll be traveling from Switzerland to Spain, this includes transportation, accommodation, and meals.
+A detailed budget breakdown follows in the table below.

 ![Event Marketing Plan Content](event/euretina/budget_plan.jpg)